-Worker to Worker Liability Insurance is used to describe insurance where a sub-contractor causes injury or loss to another sub-contractor whilst working on an owner builder site.
+To clarify, Worker to Worker Liability Insurance is used to describe insurance where a sub-contractor causes injury or loss to another sub-contractor whilst working on an owner builder site.
 Good quality insurances, such as Qtrust package include this cover as standard because of its importance and criticality to owner builders.
 Cheap foreign cover avoids these topics.

-Sub-contractors insurance is broadly Public Liability for sub-contractors who are engaged to work on building sites, and protects sub-contractors against personal or property loss or injury against other parties (other than the sub-contractor), including the owner builder, non-employees working on site, neighbours and other parties.
+Sub-contractors insurance is broadly Public Liability for sub-contractors who are engaged to work on building sites, and protects sub-contractors against personal or property loss or injury against other parties (other than the sub-contractor), including owner builder, non-employees working on site, neighbours and other parties.

-Workers compensation protects Sub-contractors for injuries sustained by their own employees.
-It does not insure the owner builder from common law claims made by injured employees of sub-contractors.
-In today’s workplace environment (such as a building site) an owner builder could be exposed, should an injured worker, an employee of a Subcontractor, be able to demonstrate an injury was caused by, or partly caused by a breach of duty of care.
+Workers compensation protects sub-contractors for injuries sustained by their own employees.
+It does not insure an owner builder from common law claims made by injured employees of sub-contractors.
+In today’s workplace environment (such as a building site) an owner builder could be exposed, should an injured worker, an employee of a subcontractor, be able to demonstrate injury was caused by, or partly caused by a breach of duty of care.
 In other words the injured person in a common law action (for example jointly with WorkCover, Medicare and the medical health insurers), seeking compensation and costs recovery, including from an owner builder as principal contractor.

 It’s worth remembering, Workers Compensation only protects an employer for claims made by their own employees.
 It does not protect a principal against the common law claims made by injured contractors or sub-contractors employees.

 An owner builder is the site controller, and site owner, and by definition is responsible to ensure all who enter the building site are appropriately qualified and insured for the tasks or works.
 An owner builder also retains duty of care to all who are engaged and their employees.